perkexchange/woocommerce-paymentgateway/README.md

 Some stores may not receive the IPN update from Perk.Exchange that an order was paid.
 This is likely to be due to:

-1. The store is not hosted on The Internet or not accessible to https://perk.exchange
+1. **Store is not Internet accessible** or not accessible to https://perk.exchange
-2. Inbound API calls are not allowed.
-Try going, on the Admin Panel, to Settings -> Permalinks.
+2. **Inbound API calls are not allowed** Try going, on the Admin Panel, to Settings -> Permalinks.
 On Default Settings radio group, select the "Post name" one.
 Save the changes.
 Refer to https://stackoverflow.com/questions/22710078/woocommerce-rest-api-404-error for more information.